adbaditya/metadatamaker2/dataset/README.md

 The information for the organization creating the record can be altered via the url.
 See the "Editing institution information" section above for more details.

-**03-14-2023:** Folded the many branches into the default branch to make updating and deploying easier.
-The files from the other branches lack the development history, but the README for each page includes a link to the corresponding branch, which stores that history up until today.

 ## Contact info

-Comments and questions can be directed to Deren Kudeki at Myung-Ja Han at mhan3@illinois.edu
+Comments and questions can be directed to Deren Kudeki at dkudeki@illinois.edu and Myung-Ja Han at mhan3@illinois.edu